- Fixed an issue that could impact an integrity poll if the device indicated a buffer overflow.

 - Fixed an issue where the server could become unresponsive during automatic tag generation.
 This problem was introduced in the 5.10 release.

 - Fixed an issue where the driver failed to report an Event Log error message if the socket bind failed.
-This message failure occurred for bind failures where the protocol selected was UDP and the optional source port was set to a non-zero value.
+This message failure occurred for bind failures where the driver was using a Connection Type of Ethernet Encapsulation and the protocol selected was UDP.

 - Added an error message to be posted when a tag fails due to the DNP flags containing an exception condition.
 The error message will list the actual DNP flags byte in hexadecimal format as well as a comma delimited string listing the exceptions.
 An example of the message is as follows: Unable to read tag '1.0.0.Explicit' on device 'Channel1.Device1'.
 Device indicates one or more exception conditions (DNP flags byte='0x28' - 'Offline, Remote Force, Chatter Filter').